So, what is a sales strategy really?

 How to Win Friends and Influence People: If you haven’t already read this book, start with it.
 It will teach you how to be “likeable” so you can get your leads to listen to you!

-Predictable Revenue: Turn Your Business Into a Sales Machine with the $100 Million Best Practices of Salesforce.com: This book is like a crash course that teaches you loads of strategies around prospecting, lead generation, sales and more.
-It also gives you effective sales processes and sales best practices.
+Predictable Revenue: Turn Your Business Into a Sales Machine with the $100 Million Best Practices of Salesforce.com: This book is like a crash course that teaches you loads of strategies around prospecting, lead gen, sales, and more.
+It also gives you effective sales processes and best sales practices.
+Additionally, here are our favorite lead generation books in 2022.

 A sales plan template from The Sales Guy: This simple sales plan template lets you plan and track your sales efforts so you can hit your numbers!

-Sales plan templates from TidyForm: Here are three downloadable sales plan templates that you can use to get a snapshot view of the big picture of your sales.
+Sales plan templates from TidyForm: Here are three downloadable templates you can use to get a snapshot of the big picture of your sales and performance.

-A simple sales plan template from Smartsheet: This rather simple sales plan template lets you plan your sales goals based on your previous years’ performance.
+A simple sales plan template from Smartsheet: This simple template lets you plan your sales goals based on your previous years’ performance.

-Understanding your industry and the most common problems of your target buyers is the key to choosing the best sales strategies for your business.
+Understanding your industry and the most common problems of your target buyers is the key to choosing the best sales strategy for your business.

 Picking ad hoc sales strategies from a list of roundups doesn’t work.
 You absolutely have to know your customers’ most pressing problems.

-In addition to understanding your customers’ pain points, you must also understand how they approach their solution.
-For example, if most of your target buyers trust only referrals, you might want to work more on your referral sales strategies.
-Likewise, if they’re tech-savvy and are comfortable searching online for the solution, you might want to work on your inbound sales strategies so your product gets more visibility online and consistent, fresh leads fill up your pipeline.
+In addition to understanding your customers’ pain points, you must also understand how they approach their solutions.
+For example, if most of your target buyers trust only referrals, you might want to work more on your referral approach.
+Likewise, if they’re tech-savvy and are comfortable searching online for the solution, you might want to work on your inbound sales strategy so your product gets more visibility online and consistent, fresh leads fill up your pipeline.

-Also, even when you’re sure of picking the right sales strategies, you still need to constantly fine-tune them so they get more leads.
+Also, even when you’re sure of picking the right sales strategy, you still need to fine-tune them so they get more leads constantly.
 If you use your sales data, you’ll always be able to identify opportunities for maximizing them.

 So how do you approach sales at your company?
 What are your favorite and best sales strategies?
+What activity is inadvisable?
 Let us know in the comments below!